Trump’s Missile Attack On Syria: What Possible Consequences Lie Ahead For The United States?

 “We have to think about negative consequences, negative consequences, and all the responsibility if military action occurred will be on shoulders of those who initiated such doubtful and tragic enterprise.”

 President Trump said that he was deeply moved by the images of dead children that perished in the chemical weapons attack and said that Syria “crossed many lines.”
-Still, when Safronkov was asked about what kind of negative consequences he may be speaking of, he simply stated, “Look at Iraq.
+Still, when Safronkov was asked about what kind of negative consequences he was speaking of, he simply stated, “Look at Iraq.
 Look at Libya.”

 Russia is Syria’s strongest ally and it is interesting to note that there were indeed Russians on the base which was targeted by the missiles tonight.